SPIRITUAL TRAVEL.ORG

 Some of the most important visionary experiences in the Christian New Testament can be understood as spiritual travel.
 While the number of examples listed below from scriptures are small, they are only samples from a larger set.
 But even with this limited number, there are enough to show that the concept of spiritual travel has been unjustifiably ignored or devalued by the leaders in these Western traditions.
 In the author's view, the topic of spiritual travel needs to be revisited by scholars and religious leaders to first document, and then assert the importance of spiritual travel in Western religious scripture and practice.
 The experience of "being caught up in the spirit" is spoken of a number of times in the New Testament.

-For Christians who value the authority of Saint Paul, an important biblical passage is Paul's story of the man who was transported up to the third heaven in Corinthians 12.
+Returning to Christian views of spiritual travel, for Christians who value the authority of Saint Paul, an important biblical passage is Paul's story of the man who was transported up to the third heaven in Corinthians 12.
 This experience clearly fits our criteria for spiritual travel (assuming the man did not visit heaven while actually in his physical body).
 Some scholars believe Saint Paul was the person who experienced heaven but that he described the experience as happening to another man because of his humility.

 This story is important because it is a passage from the new testament that describes in literal terms the soul leaving the physical body and traveling to heaven.
 It does this when Saint Paul questions: "Was the man in his body when he visited heaven or not?"
 By wondering about these two possibilities, Saint Paul is stating that he believes that the soul of a living person can leave the body, visit heaven, and return to the body to tell the story of what happened.
 This is precisely what appears to happen in deeper spiritual travel experiences.